kylegilman/video-embed-thumbnail-generator/readme.txt

 * `loop="true/false"`
 * `autoplay="true/false"`
 * `pauseothervideos="true/false"` video will pause other videos on the page when it starts playing.
+* `preload="metadata/auto/none"` indicate how much of the video should be loaded when the page loads.
 * `start="mm:ss"` video will start playing at this timecode.
 * `watermark="http://www.example.com/image.png"` or `"false"` to disable.
 * `watermark_link_to=home/parent/attachment/download/false"`